 It’s been over a decade now since Pascal Barbot’s dazzling cuisine at the three-star L’Astrance made its debut, but it has shown no...

-This pretty, three-storey spa house in Passy, about 800m southwest of the Jardins du Trocadéro, is where the realist novelist Honoré de Balzac (1799–1850) lived and worked from 1840 to 1847, editing the entire Comédie Humaine and writing various books.
-There’s lots of memorabilia, letters, prints and portraits; it’s probably for die-hard Balzac fans only.
+This pretty, three-storey spa house is where realist novelist Honoré de Balzac (1799–1850) lived and worked from 1840 to 1847, editing the entire Comédie Humaine here.
+There’s lots of memorabilia, letters, prints and portraits – perfect for die-hard Balzac fans.